nikhilrkul/Youtube-fullstack-app-observing-design-pattern/README.md

 1. Ensure the backend server is running on `http://localhost:3000`.
 2. Use a tool like Postman to test these endpoints.
 3. For protected endpoints (e.g., Subscription), include the `Authorization` header with a valid JWT token.

-Feel free to reach out if you encounter any issues while using these endpoints!